authelia/doks/content/en/integration/proxies/haproxy.md

 ## Requirements

-You need the following to run Authelia with HAProxy:
+You need the following to run Authelia with [HAProxy]:

-* HAProxy 1.8.4+ (2.2.0+ recommended)
+* [HAProxy] 1.8.4+ (2.2.0+ recommended)
   * `USE_LUA=1` set at compile time
   * [haproxy-lua-http](https://github.com/haproxytech/haproxy-lua-http) must be available within the Lua path
     * A `json` library within the Lua path (dependency of haproxy-lua-http, usually found as OS package `lua-json`)
-    * With HAProxy 2.1.3+ you can use the [`lua-prepend-path`] configuration option to specify the search path.
+    * With [HAProxy] 2.1.3+ you can use the `lua-prepend-path` configuration option to specify the search path
   * [haproxy-auth-request](https://github.com/TimWolla/haproxy-auth-request/blob/master/auth-request.lua)

+## Forwarded Header Trust

+It's important to read the [Forwarded Headers] section as part of any proxy configuration.

 ## Configuration